 It is permissible to copy Internet links (url) for purposes of scholarship, research, or instruction as long as the content is not copied.

-Links to articles in selected Library periodical or research databases (e.g. Expanded Academic ASAP, Health and Wellness Resource Center) are permissible depending on the licensing agreement with that specific database.
+Links to articles in selected Library periodical or research databases (e.g. Academic Search Premier, Literature Resource Center, Opposing Viewpoints in Context) are permissible depending on the licensing agreement with that specific database.
 Check with Librarians to verify fair use.